**PixelCNC v1.69b - User Guide**

 ### Paths Carving: Follow Canvas ###

-Paths carving can generate cuts which traverse a fixed Z at cut-depth increments until the maximum cutting depth specified is reached, or at cut-depth increments limited to the canvas surface as with other carving operations such as Parallel, Spiral, Chevron, etc.
+Paths carving can generate cuts which traverse paths at a fixed Z-plane, at cut-depth increments until the maximum cutting depth specified is reached, or at cut-depth increments that bottom out along the canvas surface, as with other carving operations (such as: Parallel, Spiral, Chevron, etc).

 ### Paths Carving: Tool Offset ###

-Enforces cutpaths which do not allow the cutter to penetrate the surface of the canvas.
+Enforces cutpaths which do not allow the cutter's geometry to penetrate the surface of the canvas when Follow Canvas is enabled.
 When this option is disabled the cutpaths generated will move the center tip of the cutter across the canvas surface, which means that deep narrow areas too narrow for the cutter will still be entered by the cutter.
-Enabling this option will offset the generated toolpaths by the cutter's geometry, which is the case with all other carving operations (i.e. Parallel, Spiral, Chevron, etc) as these operations are intended to reproduce the shape and form form of the canvas with the chosen cutter's geometry.
+Enabling this option will offset the generated toolpaths by the cutter's geometry so that the cutter's geometry conforms to the canvas surface, which is the case with all other carving operations (i.e. Parallel, Spiral, Chevron, etc) as these operations are intended to reproduce the shape and form form of the canvas with the chosen cutter's geometry.
 Paths Carving offers more flexibility in that users can disable this option and force the cutter to perfectly traverse the canvas in spite of how it may affect the final carved result as compared to the canvas.

-This value establishes the Z-plane delineating the canvas contour that's used by the operation for generating cutpaths.
-This must be set to a Z plane within the canvas volume that intersects features in the canvas, and not lie above or below where contours will actually be produced, or no cutpaths will result when generating an operation's toolpath.
+This parameter is available if the contour source parameter is set to Trace Canvas.
+This value specifies the Z-plane which will delineate the contours from the canvas that are used for generating cutpaths.
+This must be set to a Z plane within the canvas volume that intersects features in the canvas, and not lie above or below where contours will actually be produced.
+Otherwise there will be no cutpaths that result when generating toolpaths.
+The value is a height above the bottom-plane of the canvas volume, regardless of where the machine origin or Z-zero are set to.

 ### 2.5D Offset Milling Operation ###